caseymaloneongithub/sound-replit/MIGRATION_PLAN.md

 ## Goal
 Transition from the current product schema to a new flavor-centric schema that completely separates retail and wholesale product management.

-## Current Status: ✅ Phase 1 Complete - Parallel Schema Established
+## Current Status: ✅ Phase 1 Complete, 🚧 Phase 2 In Progress

 ### What's Working
-- ✅ Old schema is intact and fully functional
+- ✅ **Phase 1 Complete**: Old schema is intact and fully functional
-- ✅ New schema tables created alongside old tables
+- ✅ **Phase 1 Complete**: New schema tables created alongside old tables
-- ✅ App is running with no errors
+- ✅ **Phase 1 Complete**: App is running with no errors
-- ✅ All existing features continue to work
+- ✅ **Phase 1 Complete**: All existing features continue to work
+- ✅ **Phase 2 API**: All backend routes for flavors, retail products, wholesale unit types
+- 🚧 **Phase 2 Frontend**: Admin UI tabs added to Staff Portal (in review)

 ### Schema Architecture